AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 ==========================

 This is a fork of Adam Brodzinski's [Retina-Sprites-for-Compass](https://github.com/AdamBrodzinski/Retina-Sprites-for-Compass).
-While using the mixin I made several changes to it which make it easier to use with multiple sprites and improve compilation time.
+While using the mixin I made several changes to it, which make it easier to use multiple sprites and improve compilation time.
 I've also added an improved version of [this Gist](https://gist.github.com/twe4ked/1432554), a mixin for retina backgrounds which aren't in a sprite.
 Big thanks to [Adam Brodzinksi](https://github.com/AdamBrodzinski), [thulstrup](https://github.com/thulstrup), [rstacruz](https://github.com/rstacruz) and [twe4ked](https://github.com/twe4ked)!